-- de-encapsulating RTF reader: A Rich Text Format (RTF) reader, as described in [MSFT-RTF], that recognizes if an input RTF document contains encapsulated HTML or plain text, and extracts and renders the original HTML or plain text instead of the encapsulating RTF content. - encapsulating RTF writer: A Rich Text Format (RTF) writer, as described in [MSFT-RTF], that produces an RTF document as a result of format conversion from other formats, such as plain text or HTML, and also stores the original document in a form that allows for subsequent retrieval. - format conversion: A process that converts a text document from one text format, such as Rich Text Format (RTF), HTML, or plain text, to another text format.
-The result of text conversion is typically a new document that is an approximate rendering of the same information. - rendering position: A location in a Rich Text Format (RTF) document where an attachment is placed visually. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+- format conversion: A process that converts a text document from one text format, such as Rich Text Format (RTF), HTML, or plain text, to another text format.
+The result of text conversion is typically a new document that is an approximate rendering of the same information. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.